abiolaks/customer_support_agent_using_openai_and_azureml/README.md

-What will you learn?

-Recognize the challenges in managing high volumes of customer support tickets and the need for automation Learn to set up and configure an Azure ML workspace for managing and tracking machine learning projects Implement and run AI workflows using Azure ML pipelines Explore how to use Open AI Embeddings to convert text data into embeddings for efficient retrieval Understand the role of vector databases in storing and retrieving embeddings Implement a vector database to store and retrieve text embeddings efficiently Learn the Retrieval-Augmented Generation (RAG) principles and how it combines retrieval and generation techniques Understand how to generate responses using LLMs based on retrieved information Explore techniques for generating multiple response candidates and selecting the best one Build a user-friendly demo application using Streamlit to showcase the AI assistant's capabilities Create a Feedback loop to improve the response based on prompt improvements Learn the steps involved in deploying the AI application on Azure
+### Concept and Learnings from the Project

+* Recognize the challenges in managing high volumes of customer support tickets and the need for automation
+* Learn to set up and configure an Azure ML workspace for managing and tracking machine learning projects
+* Implement and run AI workflows using Azure ML pipelines
+* Explore how to use Open AI Embeddings to convert text data into embeddings for efficient retrieval
+* Understand the role of vector databases in storing and retrieving embeddings
+* Implement a vector database to store and retrieve text embeddings efficiently
+* Learn the Retrieval-Augmented Generation (RAG) principles and how it combines retrieval and generation techniques
+* Understand how to generate responses using LLMs based on retrieved information
+* Explore techniques for generating multiple response candidates and selecting the best one
+* Build a user-friendly demo application using Streamlit to showcase the AI assistant's capabilities
+* Create a Feedback loop to improve the response based on prompt improvements
+* Learn the steps involved in deploying the AI application on Azure